gamechanger/dusty/docs/usage.md

 ```
 Inspect, cleanup_containers, and cleanup_images are used to manage the disk usage of Dusty's docker
 images and containers.
 These can end up taking up a lot of space on boot2docker's virtual disk,
 which is 20G max (dynamically allocated by Virtualbox).
+Cleanup_containers uses the `-v` flag with
+`docker rm` to avoid dangling volumes.

 Backup and restore are usefull for saving persistent data.
 You may want to save the data and
 send it to someone else, or save your data after recreating your boot2docker VM.